feralsyntax/logongo-front/README.md

 - Navigate to the LogOnGo folder and run:
    - ```npm install```

-- If you run into any dependency issues during installation, run:
+- If you face any dependency issues during installation, run:
    - ```npm install --legacy-peer-deps```

 **2. Start the development server**